In Washington D.C., modern and historic live side-by-side, sometimes in the same building.

 Stone selection during the quarry visit was an important design element.
 Breen and his team were able to hand-pick the stone and determine the orientation of the veining so that it ran continuously from lower left to upper right diagonally for a more monolithic, continuous appearance.

 Implementing best practices for a sustainable design throughout the building such as energy-saving mechanical systems, a green roof with native vegetation and low-VOC materials helped 900 16th St earn a LEED Gold Certification from the U.S. Green Building Council (USGBC).
-Contributing to the LEED Gold status of the project was the use of locally-quarried White Cherokee marble in the design.
+Contributing significantly to the LEED Gold status of the project was the use of locally-quarried White Cherokee marble and Indiana Limestone - Full Color Blend in the design.

 What made this project even more unique was not only the selection, but the execution and cutting of the stone.
 In order to be as efficient as possible, the stone was cut to size at the quarry and the finished pieces were then attached to precast panels off-site, ensuring a smooth and seamless construction process.